 There are two things that are common to leaders of all business entities, big or small.
 They all need business growth & they all worry the future.
 Exactly for this reason, here is this ‘one’ word that can’t escape them.
 It contains both a dream and the nightmare; In business world, we call it ‘transformation’.
 It carries the most anticipated promise as well as the most terrifying insecurity.
 Its biggest paradox is damned if you do, damned if you don’t.
 Simply put, we have entered into the era of discontinuity.
 The future is snapped from the past.
 Linearity is gone.
 This is what is re-writing the rules of business models, success & winning strategies.
 Hence we must embrace this ‘word’ & become a producer-director of the script of transformation.

 Bigger purpose of discussion is to figure out, where to begin?
 This precious thought stays in our minds all the time.
 In this piece, let us examine potential, deeper level changes in the very first mile of transformation.
-It is interesting when I asked this question to many business organisations across Asian markets.
+It is interesting when I asked this question to many business organizations across Asian markets.
 Perhaps, due to the national culture with different support ecosystems and partly due to stage in evolution of markets, the treatment of ‘first mile’ of transformation varied.
 To some, first mile is meant to examine the cost structures to address competitiveness.
 To others, it is capabilities of practices, process or people or even their go-to-market architecture.
 While, there is no consensus on which first mile transformation should leaders attempt, there indeed is wide acceptance, that continuous transformation is key for survival and prosperity.
 It is the plate that is never empty of unfinished agenda.